Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Since there are plenty of things to see and do in this South Pacific archipelago, you need to make the most of your time there.

-Sustainable travel in Fiji
+A quick note on sustainable travel in Fiji

-Many resorts have been instrumental in sustainable tourism efforts.
 In the Yasawa and Mamanuca islands (a popular island-hopping route), resorts tend to be small and owned by people from the local villages.

 In some resorts, it’s not uncommon for electricity to only be available in the evenings and water is heated by the sun (it gets hot, trust me!).